-A new collection is up at Breadstuffs.
+A new collection is hanging at Breadstuffs this morning.

 Yesterday, I removed the main collection 'Highway 18' from the south wall of the bakery.
 Breadstuffs is closed for several weeks and by January 17 I will have a new group of images to display.
 After five years of having this 'gallery' at my disposal (thanks to Dale and Rita) it is the challenge of what to do next that makes it so worthwhile..
 I am curious about what will be a satisfying project for me - and find some connection with an audience.
 In the next while, I plan to post more about the parameters of my practice.
 Given the obscure nature of my interests (deadpan photography, psychogeography, urban planning, settlement of western Canada - and the tension between individualism and corporate conformity) I am inclined to believe this will not cause any rise in readership!

 On April 9, 1914 the first passenger train arrived in Prince Rupert.
 Years earlier the original town plan for Prince Rupert had been commissioned by the President of the Grand Trunk Pacific Railway, Charles M. Hays.
 Hays hired Brett and Hall, well known landscape architects from Boston.
 Brett had worked with the famous American landscape architect Frederick Law Olmsted whose work included plans for Central Park in New York, Mount Royal in Montreal and many other parks, estates and campuses across North America.
 Using the landscape design principles established by Olmsted, Brett and Hall designed a classical layout with a Beaux Arts theme.
 In 1938, Federal Building, now the the city hall, was constructed in the Art Deco style.
 The First Nations motifs were added much later.

 This is hardly the forum for a long history lesson but the story of Prince Rupert's urban design is a compelling illustration of the development of the Canadian West.